SKA-ScienceDataProcessor/integration-prototype/sip/science_pipeline_workflows/ical_dask/README.md

   numpy-formatted files.

-* A script `scripts/DaskSwarmProcessing.sh` starts a container with `pipelines/imaging-processing.py` entrypoint which reads all saved files and performs data processing using `deconvolve_component()`, `continuum_imaging_component()` and ical_component() functions from ARL
+* A script `scripts/DaskSwarmProcessing.sh` starts a container with `pipelines/imaging-processing.py` entry point which reads all saved files and performs data processing using `deconvolve_component()`, `continuum_imaging_component()` and ical_component() functions from ARL

-* A script `scripts/DaskSwarmICALstart.sh` starts a container with `pipelines/ical-pipeline.py` entrypoint which performs both modelling and data processing internally.
+* A script `scripts/DaskSwarmICALstart.sh` starts a container with `pipelines/ical-pipeline.py` entry point which performs both modelling and data processing internally.

 ## Checking the pipeline execution and results